I get this question at least five to ten times every week in one form or another: How do I get my books published?

 In today’s world, you shouldn’t wait for a book publisher or literary agent.
 Both agents and publishers are currently looking primarily for books by celebrities or well-known people or authors with ready-made platforms (a large following or tribe).

-The best strategy for 97% of book authors today is to publish their books themselves, build up sales and only then, if it makes sense, explore selling reprint rights to a larger publisher.
+The best strategy for 97% of book authors today is to self-publish their books, build up sales and only then, if it makes sense, explore selling reprint rights to a larger publisher.
 If you prove your market, you’ll find that agents and publishers might be willing to take a serious look at your books.

 To self-publish your books, don’t use a so-called “self-publishing company” or self-publishing service.
 You can self-publish yourself for very little money (the very definition of self-publishing).